a-flyleaf/ygbtdm/story/01/colorscript.md

     - id: 10
     - id: 11
     - id: 12
-      desc: It... melted.
+      desc: It's... melting.
     - id: 13
     - id: 14
-      desc: Kay Lin is surprised to see Joce, but not too stunned.
-Joce isn't having it; Kay Lin *knew* about that---that--- whatever the hell that thing was, didn't she?
-Not to mention---!
+      desc: Kay Lin is mildly surprised to see Joce, who isn't having it.
+How did Kay Lin--- What did--- How is she even still *alive*?
     - id: 15
       desc: "But Joce still hasn't told *Kay Lin* anything.
-Finally Joce relents: she didn't have anything better to do.
+Joce relents: she's here because she didn't have anything better to do.
 End turn."
     - id: 16
       desc: ...Fine.
 Kay Lin admits she's "familiar" with this place.
 She's been here... long enough to lose track.
 And isn't sure why.
     - id: 17